Mrs M Esposito – Subject Leader

 Italian media websites:

-Currently most mfl lessons are taught in the E block.
+Currently most Modern Foreign Language lessons are taught in the E block.
 All classrooms are equipped with integral sound system and an interactive whiteboard.

 In Year 7 & 8 pupils have 3 periods every fortnight.
 We follow Tutti Insieme textbook.